London Buses route 38: In popular culture

 Grime MC and Bow resident Wiley mentioned the route 38 in his lyrics.
 An example of which is "I'm like the 38 bus cos I never turn up!".

 Connan Mockasin expressed similar sentiments in his song "Forever Dolphin Love" with the lyrics "The 38 that took too long to Dalston".

 An AEC Routemaster bus with route 38 blinds is displayed in the Falkland Islands capital of Port Stanley.

 The bus and its route is central to the children's book Gaspard's Foxtrot by Zeb Soanes and James Mayhew, listing many of its stops and landmarks along the way.
 It has been adapted as a concert work by the composer Jonathan Dove.

+Trivia

+Several buses start from and terminate at Hackney Central during weekday daytimes, instead of Clapton Pond.